 maps the entity's field with the table's column.
 If @Column

-is omitted, the field name of the entity will be used as column name by default.
+is omitted, the field name of the entity will be used as a column name by default.

 @ManyToMany